 There's no way to actually describe a Misal to you other than to say, you must eat this.
 You must, you must, you must.

 For the far healthier (and less spicy) version I am serving up today, I kept the sprouts, potatoes and onions and got rid of all but 2 teaspoons of oil.
-Because you absolutely gotta have something crunchy to top the misal, I added a neat substitute I use anytime I want some crunch in my other favorite street foods like Bhel — a handful of roasted sunflower seeds.
-I didn’t have a chance to make pav — you can find my Whole Wheat Laadi Pav recipe here — so we just scooped up our Misal with some crusty French bread I had made earlier.
+Because you absolutely gotta have something crunchy to top the misal, I added a neat substitute I use anytime I want some crunch in my other favorite street foods like Bhel -- a handful of roasted sunflower seeds.
+I didn't have a chance to make pav -- you can find my Whole Wheat Laadi Pav recipe here -- so we just scooped up our Misal with crusty whole wheat French bread I had made earlier.
 It was, in one word, amazing.

-- 2 red onions, one sliced and other finely chopped.
+- 2 red onions, one sliced and the other finely chopped.

 - 5 peppercorns